Samarthatwork/hotel-booking-sql-case-study/README.md

 - Window functions (RANK, COUNT OVER, SUM OVER)
 - Recursive CTEs for date expansion
 - Time-based occupancy and capacity analysis

+## Key Insights

+- A segment of customers shows strong same-city booking behavior, indicating location-based loyalty opportunities.
+- Female customers contribute nearly half of total bookings and revenue across hotels.
+- Cross-state travel demand is significant for all hotels.
+- Occupancy peaks are concentrated on specific dates, suggesting scope for dynamic pricing.
+- Booking channel performance varies by hotel and month, highlighting the need for diversified channel strategies.